 The jute matting allows both air and water to pass unimpeded through its construction.
 The soil beneath it can breathe, promoting the growth of desired plants while reducing evaporation and minimising watering needs.

-Jute matting is environmentally friendly and the simplest, safest and most cost-effective method of combating annoying weeds.
-It also promotes healthy new growth of young trees and shrubs.
+Jute matting is environmentally friendly and the simplest, safest, and most cost-effective method of combating annoying weeds.
+It also promotes the healthy new growth of young trees and shrubs.

 How to install jute matting

 Before installing the jute, make sure that you have all the right equipment at hand.
 All of which can be found online on our website.